Consultation now closed

 Goshawk Boulevard is proposed to be extended before or in conjunction with any development on the vacant 77 Power Road, Buderim.

-While exact timeframes for construction are subject to future budget allocations, we are seeking your feedback now to inform the detailed design phase.
+While exact timeframes for construction are subject to future budget allocations.

 The project team will continue to keep the community informed as this important project progresses.